Ang-Cheng-Jun/ip/docs/README.md

 *   `list` followed by `delete 2` deletes the 2nd task in the task list.

 <br/><br/>
-#### Locating task by description: `find`
+#### Finding tasks with the keyword: `find`
-Find tasks whose description contain any of the given keywords.
+Find tasks whose description contain the given keyword.

 Format: `find KEYWORD`

-*   The search is case-sensitive.
+*   The search is case-sensitive, and only accept one keyword.
 *   Only the description is searched.
 *   Tasks description containing the keyword will be returned